DataDog/integrations-extras/n2ws/README.md

 Datadog collects the following data about N2WS Backup & Recovery backups:

 - The number of snapshots of each type
-- Successful backups
+- Successful backups (AWS only)
-- Failed backups
+- Failed backups (AWS only)
-- Partially successful backups
+- Partially successful backups (AWS only)
 - Protected resources from any type
-- Data about volume capacity, alerts, etc.
+- Data about volume capacity (AWS only), alerts, etc.

 ### Metrics